 How long do you need in Hvar?

-To explore the island of Hvar, we recommend staying 3-4 days.
-You only really need one day to see the sights of this town, but you’ll want to plan for visiting nearby beaches and islands.
+To explore the island of Hvar, we recommend staying for 3-4 days.
+You only really need one day to see the sights of this town, but you’ll want to plan to visit nearby beaches and islands.

 Is Hvar expensive?